PoisotLab/ms_network_prediction/manuscript.md

 [@Rossberg2006FooWeb; @Rohr2010ModFoo].
-However, these models are sensitive to sampling biases as they are limited to species for which there is already interaction data [@Becker2020PreWil], and as a result a methodological breakthough is needed to extend these models to species for which there is little or no interaction data.
+However, these models are sensitive to sampling biases as they are limited to species for which there is already interaction data [@Becker2020PreWil], and as a result a methodological breakthrough is needed to extend these models to species for which there is little or no interaction data.

 ### How do we determine what interaction networks are feasible?